yeokm1/intro-to-ble/raspi_ble/README.md

 I personally prefer Arch Linux but I include instructions for Raspbian too.

 For Raspberry Pi 3, there are some issues with the serial UART and the solution may affect the Bluetooth portion as well.
-Consult the [gist for Arch Linux ARM I have written for more information](https://gist.github.com/yeokm1/d6c3ca927919c61257cd).
+Consult the [gist for Arch Linux ARM and notes for Raspbian I have written for more information](https://gist.github.com/yeokm1/d6c3ca927919c61257cd).

-For Raspbian on Rpi3, just add the `enable_uart=1` to the bottom of the `/boot/config.txt` to get proper Serial debug is good enough.

 Arch Linux ARM
 ```bash